Illinois Compiled Statutes

 the initial appointments shall be until December 1st following the next

 general election.
-Appointments of precinct committeepersons shall be for 2-year
+Appointments of precinct committeepersons shall be for

 terms commencing on the date of the county convention following the general